chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow-nitsche/2d-taylor-couette-flow-nitsche.rst

     We have not found that Q2-Q2 elements lead to better results when the flows are at a low Reynolds number.

 - Steady-state problem
-- Displays the use of an adaptative mesh refinement using Nitsche immersed boundaries
+- Displays the use of an adaptive mesh refinement using Nitsche immersed boundaries
 - Displays the use of the analytical solution to calculate the mesh convergence
 - Displays the calculation of the torque induced by the fluid on a boundary